-2020 - ongoing / The Poetry of a Silent Tragedy
+The Poetry of a Silent Tragedy

-With this understanding, I began to document a close group of artist friends from around the world, with whom I was stranded in this temporarily isolated tropical paradise.
+In the comfort of a tropical paradise, I began to document a close group of artist friends from around the world.
 A distinctive behavior emerged in this natural safe container: being instead of doing, deep presence with the elements, contemplative movement, and embodied awareness.
 By gradually stripping away our diverse cultural makeups, we returned to our atavistic roots and consciously became nature.
 Because we are nature.

 However, it didn't take me long to realize that part of the comfort granted to us was in fact the flip side of a darker truth: the loss of biodiversity due to deeply rooted human cultural traditions.
 According to a 2020 study by WWF, snares pose a greater threat to animals in Southeast Asia than habitat degradation from logging.